 - National Careers Service ‘Skills Assessment’ website (England)

 - My World of Work ‘Skills Explorer’ website (Scotland)

 - Careers Wales ‘Job Matching Quiz’ website (Wales)

 Fancy boosting your skills?
-The Skills Toolkit website has free, high quality digital and numeracy courses from a range of providers such as Google Digital Garage, Lloyds Bank and Open University.
+The Skills Toolkit website has free, high quality digital and numeracy courses from a range of providers such as Google Digital Garage, Open University and the Lloyds Bank Academy website.

 LinkedIn and Microsoft are offering free online learning for a range of jobs in demand – including programmers, IT support, design and customer representatives.
 For more details visit the LinkedIn website.

 The Google Digital Garage website has lots of courses to help you develop your career skills, including CV writing, project management and wellbeing.